cognitivetech/vipassana-metta/chanting-translation/glossary.md

-# A Glossary of Pali and Buddhist Terms
+# A Dhamma Glossary of Pali, Hindi and other Buddhist Terms

-[This glossary](https://www.accesstoinsight.org/glossary.html) [from *Access to Insight*] covers many of the Pali words and technical terms.
+This glossary (adapted from [*Access to Insight*](https://www.accesstoinsight.org/glossary.html)) covers many of the Hindi, Sanskrit and Pali terms used during a Vipassana meditation retreat.

 ## A
 ### Abhidhamma